 - Soy-Free Teriyaki Sauce: Some teriyaki sauce recipes exclude soy sauce altogether.
 Instead, they use alternative ingredients like mirin, sake, and sugar to create a similar sweet and savory flavor profile.

-- Homemade Teriyaki Sauce: Many people prefer making their own teriyaki sauce at home to have full control over the ingredients and flavors.
+- Homemade Teriyaki Sauce: Many people prefer making their teriyaki sauce at home to have full control over the ingredients and flavors.
 Homemade teriyaki sauce typically consists of soy sauce, mirin, sugar, and sometimes additional ingredients like ginger and garlic for added depth of flavor.

 - Japanese Restaurant-Style Teriyaki Sauce: Japanese restaurant-style teriyaki sauce is known for its authentic flavors and is often used in professional kitchens.
 This sauce typically combines soy sauce, mirin, sugar, and sometimes sake or rice vinegar to achieve the desired balance of sweet and savory flavors.